GetStream/vg/README.md

 /home/stream/.virtualgo/myworkspace:/home/stream/go
 ```

-As you can see there's two path separated by a semicolon.
+As you can see there's two path separated by a colon.
 If you can set this
 string directly that is fine.
 For Gogland you have to add the first one (with
 `.virtualgo` in it) first and then the second one.